MidnattLantern/hidoc/README.md

 Edit project:
 ---
-(screenshot of editproject-demo)
+(screenshot of edit project demo)
-- Follow the same model as create project module, but it get existing data using axios, depending on project ID, and overwrite existing data, instad of creating data.
+- Follow the same model as creating the project module, but it gets existing data using Axios, depending on project ID, and overwrites existing data, instead of creating data.
 - Location: `src > pages > projects`.

 Not found:
 ---
-(screenshot of notfound-demo)
+(screenshot of not found-demo)
 - Location: `src > components`.
-- The route dom will render this page if it fails to render any other URL-link.
+- The route dom will render this page if it fails to render any other URL link.

 Future features: